Are you thinking about a trip from Florence to Pisa and Lucca Italy?

 Arriving in Lucca Italy

-Lucca is a known for its well preserved Renaissance Walls, cobblestone streets, and its historic city center.
-Lucca is not as touristy as Pisa.
-The atmosphere is laid back and inviting.
+Lucca city is not as touristy as Pisa.
+However, there are a lot more tour options for your Lucca itinerary.
+The atmosphere in Lucca is laid back and inviting.

 Things to Do in Lucca Italy

 Lucca city is this amazing medieval city!
 It has a well-preserved Renaissance wall that circles the city center which you can walk along.

 There are cute cobblestone roads within the wall and narrow streets to wander around.
 This beautiful town also has many towers, as you look out from the top of the Lucca wall you will notice them all around!

 Cars are not allowed within the Lucca wall, so plan ahead if you decide to drive.
 This is not a touristy place to visit like the big cities.
 You will find normal people living their lives and not huge tour groups.